vandersonmonteiro/varyingvagrantvagrants.org/docs/en-US/installation/default-sites.md

 ---
 category: 2.
-Getting Started
+Vanderson
-order: 4
+order: 4 teste
 title: Default sites in VVV
 description: VVV creates and sets up several WordPress installs for you automatically.
 permalink: /docs/en-US/references/default-sites/
 ---

-## What are the Default Sites?
+## Vanderson?

 VVV creates and sets up several WordPress installs for you automatically, these are: